boynet/Influxdb-js-client/README.md

     Influxdb.constructor(host, sendPointsOnClose)

  - host - should get url to send the points to like: `http://127.0.0.1:8086/write?db=DBNAME`
- - if you db has auth enabled(which should be) apped the username and password according to the docs like `http://127.0.0.1:8086/write?db=DBNAME&u=username&p=password`
+  - if your db has auth enabled(which should be) apped the username and password according to the docs like `http://127.0.0.1:8086/write?db=DBNAME&u=username&p=password`
   - if you sending custom time with your point append the precision like:
  `http://127.0.0.1:8086/write?db=DBNAME&u=username&p=password&precision=ms` possible values are `precision=[n,u,ms,s,m,h]` for nanoseconds, microseconds, milliseconds, seconds, minutes, and hours, respectively. if you use Date.now() as time than use `&precision=ms`
+ - for full list option please see the docs for [http write synax](https://docs.influxdata.com/influxdb/v0.13/write_protocols/write_syntax/#http)
  - sendPointsOnClose (default: false) - if set to true than if for some reason there is a points that added to the batch but was no sent yet to the server it will send the points using the new api `navigator.sendBeacon` if you want to use it in old browser please include the polyfill https://github.com/miguelmota/Navigator.sendBeacon